Weight control and diet

 Many people don't feel like they have enough time to plan and prepare healthy meals.
 This may be because they:

 Less free time also means less time to exercise.
 Also, more people today work desk jobs, compared to more active jobs in the past.

 Devices such as remote controls, mobile telephones, escalators, elevators, and computers all make life easier for us.
 But fewer trips up and down stairs and fewer walks down the hall at work to talk with a co-worker mean that we are storing more calories instead of burning them off.

 Researchers have found that labor-saving devices have reduced people's energy usage by over 100 calories a day.
 The average American now eats 100 to 200 more calories a day than they did 10 years ago.
-Less activity and more calories can lead to a weight gain of 12 to 25 pounds every year.
+Less activity and more calories can lead to a weight gain of 12 to 25 pounds (5 to 11 kilograms) every year.

 Long hours in front of a TV or computer may be the most hazardous pattern of behavior.
 TV watching produces a lower metabolic rate than sewing, playing board games, reading, writing, and driving a car.
-Just the act of watching TV encourages unhealthy snacking and eating patterns.
+And many people engage in unhealthy snacking and eating patterns while watching TV.